 Antonella Pedetti is a Visual Artist and Architect.

-Born in Montevideo, Uruguay and grew up since she was 4 years old in Buenos Aires, Argentina has lived around the world during the last two decades - in Germany, Ecuador and recently relocated in Jakarta, Indonesia.
+Born in Montevideo, Uruguay and grew up since she was 4 years old in Buenos Aires, Argentina has lived around the world during the last two decades - in Germany, Ecuador, Indonesia and recently relocated in Taipei.

 She studied in Buenos Aires, at the National School of Fine Arts "Prilidiano Pueyrredon" and Architecture at the Buenos Aires University.

 She has taught in both institutions where she studied and has participated in several individual and collective exhibitions around the world.

 Her style is in continuous evolution, as it is her context, that produces a incessant metamorphosis; a constant in her life.

 Based on independent investigation and several workshops in new techniques, she ventured her work into different techniques, trying to capture the contrasting cultures enriched by a foreign perspective.